Hispanic Heritage Month: The Life and Work of Louis Agassiz Fuertes

 In the end Louis shared the natural beauty of the world not just with those around him, but with the general public who had a growing interest in the natural world.
 His final contributions were the paintings for Album of Abyssinian Birds and Mammals (1930), the originals of which managed to survive unscathed in the car accident which killed Fuertes in 1927.
 Many publications which feature Fuertes’s artwork remain available to the public, dozens of which are offered through the BHL.

-Biodiversity Library Exhibitions on women naturalists, and Latino natural history.
+This blog post is a preview of two upcoming Biodiversity Library Exhibitions on women naturalists, and Latino natural history.
 The exhibitions are sponsored by the Smithsonian Women’s Committee, and will highlight several women and Latino naturalists represented in the BHL collection.